Brian Griese: Personal life

 Griese was a member of the Phi Gamma Delta fraternity and received his bachelor's degree in an individualized concentration from Michigan in 1997.

 Griese is founder and board president of Judi's House, a children's grief support center in Denver, Colorado.
-Brian's mother, Judi Griese, succumbed to breast cancer when Brian was 12.
+Brian's mother, Judi Griese, succumbed to a six year battle with breast cancer and passed when Brian was 12.
 The grieving process was hard for Brian, and so he established Judi's House to serve grieving children in the Denver area.

 He also helped establish what would become the Griese, Hutchinson and Woodson Champions for Children's Hearts golf weekend in May 2007.
 The event benefited the capital campaign for construction of the C.S.
 Mott Children's Hospital as well as the Michigan Congenital Heart Center (MCHC) which resides within Mott.
 He also remains involved with the From the Heart Organization, a relationship that dates back to his playing days in Ann Arbor when he would visit Mott every week.

 For his work with Judi's House, Griese was awarded the 2011 Patterson Award for Excellence in Sports Philanthropy, presented each year by the Robert Wood Johnson Foundation, which celebrates and promotes the selfless service of people within the world of sports.
 He was named the recipient of the Big Ten's Dungy-Thompson Humanitarian Award in 2014, and the Big Ten's Ford-Kinnick Leadership Award in 2015, becoming the first individual to be recognized with both of the conference's annual awards.
 These awards recognize Big Ten football players that have achieved success in the areas of leadership and humanitarianism after their college careers have ended.

 Brian and his father, Bob Griese, became the first father-and-son duo in NFL history to both win a Super Bowl.
 Brian and his father wrote a book together, Undefeated (ISBN 0-7852-7021-3), published in 2000 about their lives through their undefeated seasons and living through the breast cancer illness and death of Brian's mother and Bob's first wife, Judi.

-Griese married Brook McClintic, a clinical psychologist, in the spring of 2004 on the island of St. John in the U.S. Virgin Islands.
-The couple met while Griese was playing for the Denver Broncos.
-On April 6, 2006, Brian and Brook had a child, a baby girl they named Annalia Rose.
+Griese married Brook McClintic, a clinical psychologist, in 2004 in Saint John, U.S. Virgin Islands.
+The couple met while Griese was playing for the Broncos.
+Brian and Brook have a daughter, Annalia Rose, and a son, Nathan.